Sunday Worship Services

 Harvest for Hunger Campaign

 Join us for IPC's Annual Harvest for Hunger campaign to help fill our neighbor's table and lift up our community.
-Starting Sunday, October 20, you can pick up a Harvest for Hunger grocery bag at IPC.
-The list of food and hygiene items (our most needed items) is printed on the bag and will also be available on the website.
-Please return your filled bags by Sunday, November 24, which is Harvest for Hunger Dedication Day.
+Starting Sunday, October 19, you can pick up a Harvest for Hunger grocery bag at IPC.
+The list of food and hygiene items (our most needed items) is printed on the bag and is also available below.
+Please return your filled bags by Sunday, November 23, which is Harvest for Hunger Dedication Day.